blueraster/esri-canvas-tile/README.md

 - Currently must be in numeric format where 15000 is the base, then add the number of days to it

 ### Known Issues
-- Setting the color of the pixels to anything
-  - We are extracting information from the raw pixel data, which is in rgba format, if we modify the rgb values to set the color, we lose the data.
-We need that data to decode it and retrieve date/confidence information.
 - The data seems to stop rendering after zoom level 12.
+Will need to scale tiles appropriately

 ### TODOS
- - Add in data decoding functions
- - Add formatting functions to take the decoded data and export it in various formats
  - Look into various methods for optimizations, such as caching, and client side re-rendering of pixel data when filters are applied.
  - Investigate work arounds for the [Known Issues](#known-issues) above